Frequently Asked Questions

 I’m thinking about dropping a course.
 Is this okay?

 There are several aspects to dropping a course.
 For all courses, the first thing to consider is: what week is it?
 If it’s after Week 2 (for an impacted course) or Week 4 (non-impacted), you will receive a transcript notation.
 If it’s during Weeks 8-10, you are now limited to dropping no more than three non-impacted courses in your academic career.
 Should you decide not to drop, the College allows you to re-take courses you receive a C- or below in.
-Please talk to a College counselor about re-taking policies.
+Please speak with a College counselor regarding re-taking policies.

-For courses for the Neuroscience major, you will have to re-take core requirements, so please make sure you are aware of when the course will be offered next.
+For dropped neuroscience major courses, you will have to re-take core requirements, so please make sure you are aware of when the course will be offered next.

 Ultimately, the decision to drop a course is a personal decision, but it is best to be as informed as possible.